Strangemind12/strangemind-ai/README.md

-# strangemind-ai
+# Strangemind AI
-24/7 WhatsApp Business AI for movies, food, games, &amp; more
+A 24/7 WhatsApp Business AI bot for movies, food, games, and more.